 - Crawford County Jr. Leaders 2014 Christmas Party

 Paris, IL 61944

 Crawford County Master Gardeners

 What is the Master Gardener Program? - The Master Gardener program trains adult volunteers to disseminate up-to-date research based horticulture information to home gardeners.
 This volunteer organization is sanctioned by Land Grant institutions in all 50 states.
 In Illinois, the program is sponsored by University of Illinois Extension.
-Since 1993,more than 80 Coles County residents have completed the program.
-Currently there are 52 volunteers actively involved in the program.

 Why Become a Master Gardener? - Gardening enriches people's lives and communities.
 Crawford County Master Gardeners have the opportunity to learn about environmentally friendly and practical gardening techniques specific to central Illinois.
 They are able to share that information with others in our community in a variety of ways.

 Who Can Become a Master Gardener? - Any adult can become a Master Gardener – it does not require a horticulture background.
 Qualifications include:

 - A desire to learn and share home horticulture information.